matloff/revisit/README.md

 Let's get started, using the GUI.
 (See installation instructions below.)

-We start up RStudio (either by icon or by typing 'rstudio' into a terminal window), then load the **revisit** package by typing 'library(revisit)' into the RStudio R console, then (near the top of the screen) select Addins | Revisit.
+We start up RStudio (either by icon or by typing 'RStudio' with the proper search path into a terminal window), then load the **revisit** package by typing 'library(revisit)' into the RStudio R console, then (near the top of the screen) select Addins | Revisit.

 This example uses the famous Pima diabetes study at the UCI data repository.
 The following table shows the 9 variables in **pima.txt**, followed by their